CollabEMMS/_EMMS_Code_CommandBoard/README.md

   - stored in EEPROM
 - Command PwrData - temporary variable names fixed
   - energyEmergencyAdderBuf was wrong -- energyCycleAllocationBuf is correct
+- Cleanup - removed some items no longer used
+  - PSVersion

 ### v2.6.1